vatpac-technology/sops/docs/terminal/amberleyoakey.md

 ##### Transit

 Aircraft may wish to transit from their existing FTA to another FTA.
-In this case, they shall be cleared to their requested FTA, via their existing LFA, not above `A030`.
+In this case, they shall be cleared to their requested FTA, via their existing FTA, not above `A030`.

 !!! phraseology
     **CYCP90:** "Oakey Approach, CYCP90, request northeast training area"